 “We look for disordered eating,” Friedell said.
 “We ask if they’re eating enough, what their weight is and what they were eating at home.
 We get a good idea of what their food and nutrients look like, and we look at lab reports.”

 The assessment begins with weight, but dietitians also evaluate heart rate, cholesterol levels and other nutritional levels.
 They also make sure the person hasn’t turned to food as a coping mechanism.
 Dietitians try to start rehab clients on a healthy diet as soon as possible, but withdrawal complicates most meal plans.

 Many rehab clients gain a lot of weight during detox.
 As drugs leave the body, appetite increases.
 Dietitians monitor weight closely because it’s dangerous to gain weight too fast.
 Eating too much can lead to obesity, diabetes, heart disease and other problems.
 However, increased appetite can be beneficial for people who enter recovery with low body weight.

-Some people struggle to eat during detox.
+Some people struggle to eat during medical detox.
 Alcohol and marijuana withdrawal can cause appetite loss.
 Withdrawal from opioids can cause nausea, diarrhea and vomiting.
 Dietitians have to make sure people recovering from these addictions don’t lose too much weight.

 By the time clients are done with detox, they’ve usually been on a structured meal plan for several days.
 The positive effects of a healthy diet are usually apparent when it’s time to start therapy.